 When it comes to teenage drivers, researchers in Australia have identified two reasons: separation anxiety and the “fear of missing out” on whatever friends are doing or talking about.

 Is it time to look at more stringent penalties for distracted driving?

 Some safety experts believe it is – some even going so far as to suggest that distracted drivers, particularly those improperly using a cell phone, should be treated as harshly as drunk drivers.
 After all, distracted driving is now called “the new drunk driving.”
-In fact, according to research, sober drivers who were texting or reading email take much longer to react to dangers on the road than drivers with a blood alcohol content of .08, a the legal standard for intoxication in Connecticut.
+In fact, according to research, sober drivers who were texting or reading emails take much longer to react to dangers on the road than drivers with a blood alcohol content of .08, the legal standard for intoxication in Connecticut.